artsy/README/onboarding/engineering-introduction.md

 - Recognize and congratulate each other for significant accomplishments

 The standup is fully documented [here](/events/open-standup.md).

+### Getting Help

+- **Slack:** If you know what team could potentially help you, browse the channels in Slack to find the most relevant place to ask your question.
+If you aren't sure, [#dev](https://artsy.slack.com/messages/dev) is a good place to start.
+- **Ask Your Neighbor:** Everyone is friendly.
+Don't hesitate to reach out to the people around you for even the most basic of questions.
+- **Check Atlas:** Turns out a lot of common questions are available in [atlas.artsy.net](http://atlas.artsy.net) .

+## Who we are

+Some team members have backgrounds in art, but of course not all.
+[/recommendations/art.md](/recommendations/art.md) has some useful links if you want to read more about the art world, or keep up with the latest news.

 ### Open Source Culture + Projects